The beginner's guide to Surrealism

 Other superb Surrealism artists include the likes of:

 - Giorgio de Chirico

 After learning about the inner workings of the Surrealism movement, you will have a better understanding of what it entails, when it originated, and how it has influenced artwork today.

 If you previously asked yourself “when did Surrealism start?”, the answer should now be much clearer.
 When you next venture to an art gallery, ensure you study the different illustrations and designs created by Surrealism artists and take what you have discovered from this article with you to appreciate Surrealist art fully.

-In the meantime, visit our blog and browse through articles discussing other important art movements, such as our pieces on the history of Italian art and the history of British art.
+In the meantime, visit our blog and browse through articles discussing other important art movements, such as our pieces on Italian artists and the history of British art.
 Then explore our vast art collection and buy our prints to hang in your home.